English Defence League: Relationship to fascism and neo-Nazism

-Several commentators have argued that the EDL is not fascist.
-Nigel Copsey, a historian of the far-right, stated that the EDL was not driven by the same "ideological end-goal" as neo-fascist and other fascist groups; unlike fascists, the EDL has not expressed a desire for major structural change to the British state.
-Several fascist groups distanced themselves from the EDL; the BNP leader Nick Griffin for instance claimed the EDL was a false flag operation manipulated by "Zionists".
+Several commentators argued that the EDL was not fascist.
+Nigel Copsey, a historian of the far-right, stated that the EDL was not driven by the same "ideological end-goal" as neo-fascist and other fascist groups; unlike fascists, the EDL did not express a desire for major structural change to the British state.
+Several fascist groups distanced themselves from the EDL; the BNP leader Nick Griffin for instance said the EDL was a false flag operation manipulated by "Zionists".
 Conversely, the political scientists Dominic Alessio and Meredith Kristen argued that the EDL "embodied" many of the "key characteristics of fascism": a staunch nationalism and calls for national rebirth, a propensity for violence, and what they described as "pronounced anti-democratic and anti-liberal tendencies" among its leaders.
-They highlighted that much of the group's leadership came directly from the fascist BNP, and that EDL events have been supported by present and former members of fascist groups like the National Front (NF), the Racial Volunteer Force, Blood & Honour, and Combat 18.
+They highlighted that much of the group's leadership came directly from the fascist BNP, and that EDL events have been supported by present and former members of fascist groups like the National Front, the Racial Volunteer Force, Blood & Honour, and Combat 18.

-The EDL is not a neo-Nazi organisation.
-It distanced itself from neo-Nazism, for instance by burning a Nazi flag, flying the Israeli flag during demonstrations, and creating a Jewish division.
+The EDL was not a neo-Nazi organisation.
+It distanced itself from neo-Nazism, burning a Nazi flag, flying the Israeli flag during demonstrations, and creating a Jewish division.
 In 2010, Robinson stated: "We're not Nazis, we're not fascists – we will smash Nazis the same way we will smash militant Islam."
-Early EDL demonstrations were nevertheless advertised on the white supremacist website Stormfront, and Holocaust denial has been espoused on the EDL's social media platforms.
-Neo-Nazis have attended EDL events, where individuals have given the Nazi straight-arm salute.
-In 2011, the head of the EDL's Jewish Division, Roberta Moore, left the organisation, citing the presence of neo-Nazis and other fascists.
-Some of these individuals have been banned from EDL events by the group, a move with widespread support from EDL members more broadly, who were keen to distance themselves from neo-Nazism.
+Despite this, neo-Nazis attended EDL events, sometimes creating "inner circles" within the movement to recruit members to their cause.
+Early EDL demonstrations were advertised on the white supremacist website Stormfront, Holocaust denial was expressed on the EDL's social media platforms, and at EDL events various individuals gave the Nazi straight-arm salute.
+This neo-Nazi presence drove some other EDL members away.
+In 2011, the head of the EDL's Jewish Division, Roberta Moore, left the organisation because of it; Robinson also cited the difficulty in dealing with these neo-Nazis as a reason for stepping down from his leadership position.
+The EDL responded to their presence by banning some neo-Nazis from its events, a move with widespread support from EDL members more broadly, who were keen to distance themselves from neo-Nazism.

 Organisation and structure

-A social movement—and more specifically a new social movement and social movement organisation—the EDL is a direct action or street-based protest movement.
-A pressure group rather than a political party, its members often stress their opinion that it was not a political organisation.
-Like other counter-jihad groups in Western countries, the EDL describes itself as a human rights organisation, a characterisation not widely accepted among the British public.
+A social movement—and more specifically a new social movement and social movement organisation—the EDL was a direct action or street-based protest movement.
+A pressure group rather than a political party, its members often stressed their opinion that it was not a political organisation.
+Like other counter-jihad groups in Western countries, the EDL described itself as a human rights organisation, a characterisation not widely accepted among the British public.